There is someone alive today who will live to be 1,000 years old.The Independent

 Not necessarily.
 But it illustrates science’s exponential growth.

 Biohackers sit on the front lines.
 We investigate, experiment, and integrate bleeding-edge technologies into proven ancestral practices.
+We maximize both our quality of life, and time alive (see my tips on boosting your healthspan).

-Enthusiasts design rigorous, individual n=1 biohacking experiments to vet futuristic compounds, therapies, devices, and practices years or even decades ahead of everyone else.
+We design rigorous, individual n=1 biohacking experiments to vet futuristic compounds, therapies, devices, and practices years or even decades ahead of everyone else.

 You can be on the forefront too.

-Without further ado, let’s investigate some of my favorite trends shaping the future of biohacking and health optimization.
+Let’s investigate some of my favorite trends shaping the future of biohacking and health optimization.

 Biohacking Trend #1: Peptides